Yes, our scouting algorithm would have already found Kaoru Mitoma in 2020 at Kawasaki Frontale in the J1 League

 Based on our experience and conversations with national and international clubs, we can categorize clubs into the following levels of maturity when using data.

-Analyst: clubs have dedicated analyst resources working with scouts.
+• Analyst: clubs have dedicated analyst resources working with scouts.
 Apply advanced KPI's, logics, algorithms and mathematical functions in data scouting.
-Data scouting and data-driven decisions are established across all stakeholders in scouting and, where applicable, in game analysis.
+Development of own basic models.
+Scouting and data-driven decisions are established across all stakeholders in scouting and, where applicable, in game analysis.

-Analyst Teams: Have entire teams of analysts, DataScientists, and mathematicians.
+• Analyst Teams: Have entire teams of analysts, DataScientists, and mathematicians.
 Take a scientific approach and develop their own methods and logic for analyzing data.
+Development of own complex models.
 Data culture is established across the entire club.

 Nothing to the use of standardized data tools.
 These are very cheap and very good.
 But to recognize and exploit the potential of analytics also requires investment in people, own resources and knowhow.